 Asparagus is also a great source of vitamin K, folate, vitamin A, and vitamin C. Because asparagus has around five grams of carbs per serving, it can be eaten almost freely on a keto diet.
 It is hard to overeat your macros with asparagus, so throw it in with your next protein dish!

-Finally, Flaxseeds are also a great option for a prebiotic on a keto diet.
-20 to 40 percent of the soluble fiber contained in flaxseeds is from mucilage gums.
+Finally, flaxseeds or psyllium husks are also a great option for a prebiotic on a keto diet.
+About 20 to 40 percent of the soluble fiber contained in flaxseeds is from mucilage gums.
 60 to 80 percent of the insoluble fiber comes from cellulose and lignin.
-This fiber promotes the growth of healthy bacteria, helping you have regular bowel movements while also reducing the amount of dietary fat you absorb.
-For these reasons, flaxseeds are considered a powerful prebiotic and can help you lower your LDL cholesterol, reduce fat absorption and power your metabolism.
+This fiber promotes the growth of healthy gut bacteria that makes up the gut biome, which help you have regular bowel movements while also reducing the amount of dietary fat you absorb.
+For these reasons, flaxseeds and psyllium husks are considered powerful prebiotic foods.
+These two prebiotics can also help you lower your LDL cholesterol, reduce fat absorption and power your metabolism.

 Flaxseeds Nutritional Facts